Tanyater/PP/README.md

 According to my variant the project uses
 - Python 3.8.0
-- venv as a virtual environment manager + re
+- venv as a virtual environment manager + requirment.txt

 # Project setup